30 min read

 Absolutely.
 Circle, Mighty Networks, and GroupApp are excellent for community-driven courses.
 They allow discussions, member interactions, and engagement features that keep students coming back.

-5. What’s the best platform for full control of WordPress?
+5. What’s the best platform for full control on WordPress?

 6. Are all online course platforms expensive?

 Not necessarily.
 Platforms like Podia and Systeme.io start as low as $39/month, while more feature-rich platforms like Kajabi or LearnWorlds range higher.
-It depends on your business goals and required features.
+If you want to avoid monthly fees entirely, Learnomy is free for WordPress users.
+It depends on your business goals and how you weigh ongoing cost against built-in features.

 Interesting Reads: